AndrewOnozuka/cse15l-lab-reports/lab-report-1-week-2.md

 1. Now that you've been introduced to some basic commands, let's try to move files!

+2. For this example, I'm using WhereAmI.java, which I have copied below:

 ## Setting an SSH Key